Ttesori/100-days/README.md

 # 100 Days of Code Log

+## 7/16/2021 (Day 76)

+- 🧩 Completed daily 100Devs problem - good news, everyone: today's solution was much less of a hot mess than yesterday's! 😂
+- 👀 Attended class and was incredibly motivated and inspired by @EdenGebrezgi and @dayheysoos who shared their journeys with us...and spilled all the tea.
+So thankful for them!

 ## 7/15/2021 (Day 75)

 - 🧩 Completed daily 100Devs problem - my solution to this was a hot mess express, but after viewing the solution, I saw where I went wrong and was able to clean it up to a one-liner 😂